Yuan-Meng/personal_website_2.0/content/posts/mle_interviews_2.0/index.md

 Last but not least, not all companies ask you to write PyTorch models.
 Some ask you to fit classical Scikit-learn models.
 Don't be caught off the guard --- brush up with Educative's [Scikit-learn cheat sheet](https://www.educative.io/blog/scikit-learn-cheat-sheet-classification-regression-methods).

-## Build an Impeccable ML Foundation
+## ML Fundamentals: Build an Impeccable Foundation

 I find it deeply unsatisfying to collect a checklist of “common questions” and prepare only for those.
 For example:
 - What are common optimizers?